 and the the aspect with the most press coverage so far concerns a local-interest author.
 Poole-born

-and Sherborne-educated "John LeCarre" (David John Moore Cornwell, 1931-) has donated his papers
+and Sherborne-educated "John LeCarre" (David John Moore Cornwell, 1931-) who has donated his

-to the famous Bodleian Library in Oxford.
-For World Book Day, they are displaying drafts of
+papers to the famous Bodleian Library in Oxford.
+For World Book Day, they are displaying drafts

-his most famous [currently being filmed again] novel Tinker Tailor Soldier Spy, showing
+of his most famous [being filmed again] novel Tinker Tailor Soldier Spy, showing how

-how it evolved into literary form via repeated emendation and rewriting.
-Although his work
+it evolved into literary form via repeated emendation and rewriting.
+Although his work is all

 will be scanning-in the entire archive to make it available online at some point.